gcmt/taboo.vim/README.md

 set guioptions-=e
 ```

-Taboo is able to remeber tab names when you save the current session but you are required to set the following option in your .vimrc file
+Taboo is able to remember tab names when you save the current session but you are required to set the following option in your .vimrc file
 ```vim
 set sessionoptions+=tabpages,globals
 ```